Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 testing is done or clinical trials are completed.
 Then, the company has the

-dilemma of choosing between two unpleasant alternatives: (a) try to go into
+dilemma of choosing between two unpleasant alternatives of: (a) try to go into

 production without adequate commercialization or (b) delay the product launch to